 - Do you suffer from dementia or Alzheimer’s disease?

-Health issues such as high cholesterol or any other minor health problems are just fine.
+Health issues such as high cholesterol or other minor health problems are fine.
 The objective of asking health questions is to determine your risk level to the insurance carrier.

-This policy offers immediate coverage, meaning there is no waiting period.
+The best funeral insurance offers immediate coverage, meaning there is no waiting period.
 Burial insurance with no waiting period offers first-day coverage.
-If you die after the policy is in force 100% of the death benefit will be given to your beneficiary.
+If you die after the policy is in force, 100% of the death benefit will be given to your beneficiary.
 Call us if you’re looking for burial insurance for your parents.

-Guaranteed Issue – also called guaranteed acceptance insurance policy would accept you regardless of your health issues as long as you fall on the age category.
+Guaranteed Issue – also called guaranteed acceptance insurance policy would accept you regardless of your health issues as long as you fall in the age category.

-If you have health conditions that may preclude you from getting insurance or you do not want to share your health information, then guaranteed issue policy can be your best option.
+If you have health conditions that may preclude you from getting insurance or do not want to share your health information, then a guaranteed issue policy can be your best option.

-There is no medical exam or any health questions asked with a guaranteed acceptance policy.
+No medical exam or health questions are asked with a guaranteed acceptance policy.